samipaa/booking/report.md

-Note:
+#Note:
-The supplied TheBookingSystemVer1.zip was tested for this report, not my own version
+##The supplied TheBookingSystemVer1.zip was tested for this report, not my own version

-Security:
+---
+###Security:
 1. Anyone can be an administrator
     -   Found while using the app and looking through the source code
     -   The option is given to everyone on the registration page